All of our content is written by humans, not robots. Learn More

 • Can wireless cameras work without the internet?

 Yes, wireless security cameras can work without the internet.
-Many cameras on the market, for instance, use cellular connections rather than internet connections.
-In fact, some cameras come with both technologies, so that if your Wi-Fi should go down, the cameras will switch to cellular as a backup.
+Many cameras on the market use cellular connections rather than internet connections.
+Some cameras even come with both technologies built in, so if your Wi-Fi goes down, the camera automatically switches to cellular as a backup — no gaps in coverage.

 • Do wireless security cameras need a DVR?